 Šaltibarščiai

 Lithuanian cuisine offers a variety of delicious dishes.
-One of these dishes (and also my absolute favorite) is Šaltibarščiai, a refreshing cold soup that is especially popular during the summer months. Šaltibarščiai, also known as “cold beet soup”, is not only delicious, but also a prime example of Lithuania’s rich culinary tradition.
-Characteristic is the pink color, which is even more evident than in borsch, as it is known from Ukrainian and Polish cuisine.
+One of these dishes (and my absolute favorite) is Šaltibarščiai, a refreshing cold soup that is especially popular during the summer months. Šaltibarščiai, also known as ‘cold beet soup’, is not only delicious, but also a prime example of Lithuania’s rich culinary tradition.
+It is characterized by its pink color, which is even more pronounced than in borscht, as we know it from Ukrainian and Polish cuisine.

-In the preparation the beet root is peeled, grated and then mixed with sour cream or yogurt.
-Then add cucumbers, dill, green onions and hard-boiled eggs (some add potatoes or meat).
-Finally, chill the soup, ideally overnight, to allow the flavors to fully develop.
-The combination of sweet beet notes, the freshness of the cucumber and the creamy touch of sour cream or yogurt is simply irresistible!
+To make it, beet is peeled, grated and then mixed with sour cream or yoghurt.
+Cucumber, dill, spring onions and hard-boiled eggs are added (some also add potatoes or meat).
+Finally, the soup is chilled, ideally overnight, so that the flavors can fully develop.
+The combination of sweet beet notes, the freshness of the cucumber and the creamy touch of sour cream or yoghurt is simply irresistible!
 The soup is often served at celebrations such as weddings, birthdays and summer parties.

 Kugelis

-Potatoes are an important ingredient of many Lithuanian dishes.
-No wonder, since they thrives even under the climatic conditions here, which are not always easy.
+Potatoes are an important part of many Lithuanian dishes.
+No wonder, as the hardy tuber thrives even in the not always easy climatic conditions here.
 One of these dishes is kugelis, a potato casserole.
-Originally it was often served on special occasions, but today it is an every-day-dish.
-During preparation, potatoes are peeled and then grated into thin strips.
-In addition to potatoes, kugelis often contains bacon or ham cubes, onions, eggs, milk and spices such as salt and pepper.
-Then everything goes into the oven – voila, the nutritious dish is ready.
-It is being served with a dollop of sour cream, as many other dishes.
+Originally, it was often served on special occasions, but today it is an everyday dish.
+To prepare it, potatoes are peeled and then grated into thin strips.
+In addition to the potatoes, kugelis often contains bacon or diced ham, onions, eggs, milk and spices such as salt and pepper.
+Everything is then baked in the oven – and the nutritious dish is ready.
+As with many other dishes, it is served with a dollop of sour cream.

 Kibinai